wenckerm1lder/Rgstry-roof/README.md

 * `PyPi` - latest release for any package
 * `Tools by Didier Stevens` - latest release for any published tool in his GitHub repository with similar versioning

-Multiple origins can be configured for every tool, however two should be enough, and in most cases just one: one for source of the tool (e.g. GitHub) and second origin for installation method in Dockerfile (e.g. tool installed as Alpine package into Dockerfile).
+Multiple origins can be configured for every tool, however two should be enough, and in most cases just one.
+One for source of the tool (e.g. GitHub) and second origin for installation method in Dockerfile (e.g. tool installed as Alpine package into Dockerfile).
 Only one is needed and is ideal; hopefully tool is installed from direct source in Dockerfile.

 ### Configuring tool to be checked for origin version updates